hhrd-cs/hhrd-cs.github.io/week-6.md

 You can find the homework exercises [here](https://docs.google.com/document/d/1KKKEJe7ofrlOrTDr211dkBfp6gCjcslVPL3tFQR-ezo/edit?usp=sharing).
 Please submit your java file by Thursday, March 4th to [hhrd.compsci@gmail.com](mailto:hhrd.compsci@gmail.com).

-If you want to compare your answers, view the homework solutions for the [Player](https://gist.github.com/technoAl/f69d84708acb2e0cc6a70b347f4c3641) class and [Platform](https://gist.github.com/technoAl/459c1f8b4b8998fd43a028c549a36ec0) class.
+If you want to compare your answers, you can view the homework solutions for the [Player](https://gist.github.com/technoAl/f69d84708acb2e0cc6a70b347f4c3641) class and [Platform](https://gist.github.com/technoAl/459c1f8b4b8998fd43a028c549a36ec0) class.
 Solutions to the optional homework will be posted soon.

 ## Check-In